JPugetGil/antidote-web-shell/README.md

 # AntidoteDB Java Tutorial

-A demonstrative web shell that use [AntidoteDB][AntidoteDB-website] as backend database.
+A demonstrative web shell that use [AntidoteDB](https://www.antidotedb.eu/) as backend database.

 ## What you need
 * [Docker](https://docs.docker.com/engine/installation/)